t-ame/DoctorAppointmentManagementSystem/README.md

-# Health Care Management Application
+# Health Care Management Application -- `INCOMPLETE`
 Base repository containing links to the different repositories for the micro services and angular application that make up this application.

 ## Outline: